ViSzKe/PythonFDR/README.md

-# PythonFDR v1.0.0
+# PythonFDR v0.0.0

 **Copyright (C) 2025  Vilgot Szasz Kero
 PythonFDR comes with ABSOLUTELY NO WARRANTY; for details see COPYRIGHT.txt**

 ## Introduction

 This is a free, open-source flight data recorder for Microsoft Flight Simulator written entirely in Python.
-It uses pysimconnect to fetch data from the simulator.
+It uses pysimconnect to fetch data from the simulator, and pygame to read joystick input.

 *This is a personal project*, so it is obviously very limited compared to paid services.